layoutBox/FlexLayout/README.md

 }
 ```

+:pushpin: This example is available in the project Sample App.

 <br>

 ## FlexLayout principles and philosophy <a name="introduction"></a>

 * Flexbox layouting is simple, powerfull and fast.
 * FlexLayout syntax is concise and chainable.
 * FlexLayout/yoga is incredibly fast, its even faster than manual layout.
-See performances below.
+See [Performance](#performance).
 * The source code structure matches the flexbox structure, making it easier to understand and modify.
 Flex containers are defined on one line, and its items (children) are imbricated.
 This makes the flexbox structure much more visual and easy to understand.

 NOTE: FlexLayout wraps [facebook/yoga](https://github.com/facebook/yoga) implementation and expose all its features.
 So note that on this documentation we will refer to FlexLayout, but this also applies to Yoga.